 Ekaterina drilling rig performing geological exploration in Yamal Peninsula

-2018 saw the discovery of three new fields – Neptun and Triton on the shelf of the Sea of Okhotsk, as well as Blizhnenovoportovskoye in the Yamal-Nenets Autonomous Area – and 12 new deposits in the Yamal-Nenets Autonomous Area, the Khanty-Mansi Autonomous Area – Yugra, the Tomsk and Orenburg Regions, and on the shelf of the Kara Sea.
-In addition, the Vostochno-Talovoye field in the Tomsk Region and three deposits in the Khanty-Mansi Autonomous Area – Yugra were discovered by the companies investments wherein are classified as joint operations.Key figures of Gazprom Group’s hydrocarbon exploration (excluding companies investments wherein are classified as joint operations)
+2019 saw the discovery of four new fields – the gas and condensate field named after Vasily Dinkov, the gas-bearing Nyarmeyskoye field (shelf of the Kara Sea), and the oil-bearing Yagodnoye and Roshchinskoye fields (Orenburg Region) – and 25 new deposits in the Republic of Sakha (Yakutia), the Yamal-Nenets Autonomous Area, the Khanty-Mansi Autonomous Area – Yugra, the Tomsk and Orenburg Regions, and on the shelf of the Kara Sea.
+In addition, the companies investments wherein are classified as joint operations discovered a field in the Tomsk Region, naming it after Yury Chikishev, and two deposits in the Khanty-Mansi Autonomous Area – Yugra.

 |Year ended December 31|

 Hydrocarbon development beyond Russia